DEVOTIONALS

 us.
 Satan would like for all believers to go through life with a feeling

-and demeanor will be negatively impacted.
+be experiencing, our entire countenance and demeanor will be impacted

 Have you ever watched children playing and laughing?
 Watching